ronan-f/awesome-shop/README.md

 This is a personal project I've used to learn more about react and serverless development.
 I used react (with hooks and styled components), redux and firebase to build the app.

-It's deployed on heroku [here](https://awesome-shop-react.herokuapp.com)
+It's deployed on heroku [here](https://awesome-shop-react.herokuapp.com) and can be downloaded as a Progressive Web App.

 ## Screenshots